masud-technope/BLADER-ICSE2019-Replication-Package/README.md

 # BLADER-ICSE2019-Replication-Package

-The replication package of BLADER: Improving IR-Based Bug Localization with Query Reformulation and Extra-Large Data Analytics
+The replication package of BLADER, an IR-based bug localization tool that uses query reformulation and extra-large data analytics